 Toothpaste and Toothbrushes

 Are you like me and love to have clean teeth?
 Rita reminded me to add these, thank you, Rita!
-Here’s the deal, I have a few bags full of items ready for those who may need to move int with me after evacuating their homes for whatever reason.
-I bet you can picture how happy those people would be if we handed them a bag with a new toothbrush, toothpaste, shampoo, soap, razor, hand sanitizer, a brush or comb.
+Here’s the deal, I have a few bags full of items ready for those who may need to move in with me after evacuating their homes for whatever reason.
+I bet you can picture how happy those people would be if we handed them a bag with a new toothbrush, toothpaste, shampoo, soap, razor, hand sanitizer, and a brush, or comb.

 Toilet Paper and Paper Towels

 You can never have too many rolls of paper towels or toilet paper, right?
 Thanks to Monica for the reminder that the Dollar Tree sells these as well.